-Wilms tumor is a rare form of kidney cancer that affects children — typically newborns and young children.
+Wilms tumor is the most common form of kidney cancer that affects young children.

 Remarkable Care for Kids

 - Access to the newest treatments: Pediatric cancer patients at Rush have access to the best and newest treatments available.
 As a member of the Children’s Oncology Group, Rush participates in the latest clinical research trials and cooperates with other national and international medical centers to improve care for children with cancer.